 5. Green vegetables.
 Spinach, baby kale, baby chard, bok choy, endive, parsley, mint, romaine, peeled cucumbers, and on and on.
 Pack a few handfuls of green veggies into the blender.
 To make things super tasty, you might also want to throw in a chunk of peeled ginger.
 Mmmm…

 6. Extra: Protein Powder.
 Not at all necessary, but if you are using a green drink as a meal replacement or are an endurance athlete or overcoming an illness and need the extra protein, go for a plant-based, non-soy, organic protein powder.
-Rice powder is a great choice.
-So is my favorite, Vega All-In-One (it used to be called Vega Optimizer) in plain; it’s based on a variety of non-gluten grain and legume protein and is so packed with vitamins, minerals, antioxidants and phytonutrients, that you can skip your daily multi-vitamin.
+Hemp protein powder is a great choice.
+So is my favorite, Vega All-In-One (it used to be called Vega Optimizer)in natural flavor; it’s based on a variety of non-gluten grain and legume protein and is so packed with vitamins, minerals, antioxidants and phytonutrients, that you can skip your daily multi-vitamin.
 (Or, you can make things super easy on yourself and spoon in a big dollop of nut butter.
 My favorites are: almond butter, sunflower seed butter, cashew butter and hazlenut butter.)